NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 ### Heroku

 I hosted the site on Heroku.
-To deploy my code, Heroku provided me with a straightforward process to faciliate this.
+To deploy my code, Heroku provided me with a straightforward process to facilitate this.

 ### Deploy on Heroku